 Frequently Asked Questions

-Here are the answers to some of the questions I am most frequently asked...
+Here are the answers to some of the questions I am asked most frequently...

 Tell me about yourself!
 What do I / my venue need to know about you?

-I'm an experienced professional mobile DJ suitable for all ages and occasions, based in the north-west of the UK.
-I bring all my own sound and lighting equipment and stands - all I need at the venue is power; alternatively, I'm happy to use any suitable equipment installed in your chosen venue.
-The venue will usually want to know that I have full public liability insurance and all my equipment has regular electrical safety (PAT) tests; you can find my certificates here.
-I have also had an enhanced Criminal Records Bureau (CRB) check - more recently called a DBS check.
+I'm an experienced professional mobile DJ suitable for all occasions, based in the northwest of England.
+I usually bring all my own sound and lighting equipment and stands, so all I'll need at the venue is power; alternatively, I'm happy to use any equipment installed in your chosen venue if it's suitable.
+The venue will usually want to know that I have full public liability insurance and all my equipment has regular electrical safety (PAT) tests; you can find my certificates here

 What sort of music do you play?